Optimizing Context-Enhanced Relational Joins: Conclusion

 Nested-Loop Join can be parallelized by partitioning the input relations and using a heuristic of keeping the smaller relation inside the inner loop to improve data and cache locality.
-This is a traditional and well-known NLJ algorithm implementation and optimization.
-In addition, we propose using the matrix (tensor) formulation (\autoref{fig:tensor}) using linear algebra as an alternative to NLJ physical implementation.
-Matrix multiplication to obtain a dot product and normalize the vectors is embarrassingly parallel, in addition to having fine-grained control over partition size.
+We propose using the matrix (tensor) formulation (\autoref{fig:tensor}) using linear algebra as an alternative to traditional NLJ.
 In contrast to NLJ, matrix multiplication over dense vectors is a linear algebra operation with a better cache locality~\cite{DBLP:journals/toms/GotoG08, DBLP:conf/ipps/SmithGSHZ14}, improving the use of the memory hierarchy in the presence of high-dimensional data, and using efficient matrix multiplication algorithms and linear-algebra frameworks.